Building a Docker Sandbox

 In the early days of containers, this is how container protection started with namespace and control groups, and the protection was not perfect.
 For example, it cannot prevent all interference in resources the operating system kernel does not manage.

 So we need to move to a higher abstraction layer with container images.
 The container images encapsulate your application code and any dependency, third-party packages, and libraries.
 Images are our built assets representing all the fields to run our application on top of the Linux kernel.
 In addition, images are used to create containers so that we can provide additional Docker container security here.

 To run a container, we need to pull images.
-The images are pulled locally or from remote registries, and we can have vulnerabilities here.
-Your hosts connected to the registry may be secure, but that does not mean that the image you are pulling is secure.
-Traditional security appliances are blind to malware and other vulnerabilities in images as they are looking for different signatures.
+The images are pulled locally or from remote registries; we can have vulnerabilities here.
+Your hosts connected to the registry may be secure, but that does not mean the image you are pulling is secure.
+Traditional security appliances are blind to malware and other image vulnerabilities as they are looking for different signatures.
 There are several security concerns here.
 Users can pull full or bloated images from untrusted registries or images containing malware.
-As a result, we need to consider the container threats in both runtimes and the supply chain for effective container security.
+As a result, we need to consider the container threats in both runtimes and the supply chain for adequate container security.